 Our 'Queen's Park Quality First Teaching' model ensures that lessons are effectively sequenced so that new knowledge and skills build on what has been taught before and towards defined end points.

-We firmly believe that all children should have full access, including those with additional needs, to our history curriculum therefore lessons are scaffolded where appropriate in order to meet the needs of all our children
+We firmly believe that all children should have full access, including those with additional needs, to our history curriculum therefore focused differentiation is in place where appropriate.

 The sequence of lessons across history follows the same structure: